xieyuheng/jojo-history/README.md

-# About this directory
+# About this repo

-This directory backs up and documents many abandoned efforts about the design and implementation.
+This repo backs up and documents many abandoned efforts about the design and implementation.